zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Lourdes plans to be “deathly ill” that day.
 “To be ill” means to be sick.
 “To be deathly ill” means to be so sick, you could die.
 On ce again Lourdes is making a joke here.
 She's hoping that Valerie will agree to do this speech since he seems to know everything about giving speeches.

 Being a teacher and former professor, I've given lo ts of speeches.
 I like giving speeches.
 I don't think I’m very good at giving spe eches, but I like to give speeches.
 So, if your organization wants me to give  a speech, send me an email.
-I might not know what I'm talking about, but I'm ha ppy to give a speech!
+I might not know what I'm talking about, but I'm happy to give a speech!

-Now let’s listen to the dialogue, this time at a no rmal speed
+Now let’s listen to the dialogue, this time at a normal speed

 [start of dialog]